 About CureCMT4J

-CureCMT4J/Talia Duff Foundation is a non-profit organization dedicated to developing a treatment or cure for CMT4J (Charcot Marie Tooth disease type 4J [CMT is also known as Hereditary and Sensory Motor Neuropathy]).
-CMT4J is a deadly, devastating ultra-rare disease for which there is currently no available treatment or cure.
+CureCMT4J/Talia Duff Foundation is an all-volunteer non-profit organization dedicated to developing a treatment or cure for CMT4J (Charcot Marie Tooth disease type 4J [CMT is also known as Hereditary and Sensory Motor Neuropathy]).
+CMT4J is a deadly, devastating ultra-rare disease similar to ALS.

 Founded in June, 2016, CureCMT4J’s mission is to generate awareness and support for the expedited therapeutic development of a treatment or cure for CMT4J.